TheJare/jm/README.md

 `jm` is currently known to NOT run properly on at least the following environments:

 - Inside Mintty to a Cygwin/Msys shell: no display.
 This is expected, as Mintty does not provide a Windows console interface to native programs
-- `ssh` session to Ubuntu 16.04 from Windows using Git/Msys's `ssh`: corrupted display and no control keys.
-This seems a problem where termbox-go does not try to read terminal capabilities from `/lib/terminfo/`, where the cygwin database resides in Ubuntu.
+- `ssh` session from Windows using Git/Msys's `ssh`: corrupted display and no control keys.
+This seems a problem where termbox-go does not try to read terminal capabilities from `/lib/terminfo/`, where the cygwin database resides in Ubuntu and other Unix versions.
 Doing `export TERMINFO=/lib/terminfo` before running `jm` seems to let it mostly work, but some corruption remains when resizing, and the cursor is never hidden.
-This is an easy fix in Termbox.
 - Linux subsystem for Windows: crash on startup.
-This seems due to WSL not supporting some fcntls (E_SETOWN/GETOWN) which Termbox requires to retrieve input via SIGIO.
+This seems due to WSL not supporting async IO in general.
+Some fcntls (E_SETOWN/GETOWN) which Termbox requires to retrieve input via SIGIO will fail.
 Once this is solved (either in WSL or by removing SIGIO from Termbox), the above TERMINFO issues may apply as well.

-I wrote `jm` to practice programming in Go, and to have a simple, portable and easy to build terminal file manager.
-It is clearly inspired by the likes of unix-focused Midnight Commander and vifm, but more adequate for my personal taste and use cases.

-All the code was written using the delightful [Visual Studio Code](https://code.visualstudio.com/) editor and [lukehoban's vscode-go](https://github.com/Microsoft/vscode-go/) extension.

 ## Technical